jtblin/marker/public/sample.md

 This document is written in Markdown; you can see the plain-text version on the left.
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 Showdown is a Javascript port of Markdown.
-You can get the full [source code] by clicking on the version number at the bottom of the page.
+Get the full [source code].

   [john gruber]: http://daringfireball.net/
   [1]: http://daringfireball.net/projects/markdown/